KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

     source /opt/aws_neuron_venv_pytorch/bin/activate
     ```

     The rest of the contents assume that you are working on the node and directory.
+Also make sure that the virtual environment is used.

 ## Step 2: Deploy Llama2 with Ray

 Now that we have a ray cluster with Inf2 instances, let's deploy Llama2 model on the infrastructure. `2.aws_neuron_core_inference_serve.py` contains basic ray serve setup for this part.

     We can deploy `app` defined in the script as follows.

+    ```bash
+    serve run 2_aws_neuron_core_inference_serve:app
+    ```

+    It will shows output like follows.

+    ```console
+    2023-11-28 00:00:17,426 INFO scripts.py:471 -- Running import path: '2_aws_neuron_core_inference_serve:app'.
+    ...

+    ```